A New Geometric Morita Invariant for Higher Rank Graph $C^*$-algebras: Introduction

 In this paper, we present a new definition of outsplit called LiMaR-split.
 Inspired by the success of Hargreaves et al., the aim of this project was to describe an outsplit, defined on a neighborhood, which did not rely on a pairing condition.
 Indeed, LiMaR-split acts on a neighborhood, not at a single vertex like Listhartke's outsplit.
-Unfortunately, we do not succeed in removing the pairing condition entirely.
-To prove that the Morita equivalence class of the $C^*$-algebra is preserved by LiMaR-split, we use a pairing condition that makes LiMaR-split equivalent to Listhartke's outsplit when applied repeatedly on the neighborhood in question.
-However, our approach leaves open the possibility of weakening the pairing condition or removing it all together, since it is not inherent in the definition of LiMaR-split but rather added as a convenience to prove Morita equivalence of the $C^*$-algebras (Corollary \ref{ME}).
+We show in Corollary~\ref{cor:stb} that LiMaR-split preserves the Morita equivalence class of the associated $C^*$-algebras.
+In fact, we prove something stronger; it is shown that the $C^*$-algebras associated to a $k$-graph and its LiMaR-split are stably $*$-isomorphic via a $*$-isomorphism that preserves the diagonal subalgebras and commutes with the $k$-torus actions on the $C^*$-algebras.
+An immediate consequence of our main result is that the $\NN^k$-actions associated to the $k$-graph and its LiMaR-split are conjugate (Corollary~\ref{cor:dynamics}).

-The structure of the paper is as follows.
-In Section \ref{sec: preliminaries} we recall pertinent definitions and theorems about $k$-graphs and their $C^*$-algebras.
-In particular, we state Theorem \ref{KGs}, which is due to Hazlewood et al.~in \cite{Hazlewood} and explains how to view $k$-graphs as $k$-colored directed graphs that satisfy certain additional conditions.
-We also review relevant definitions and theorems about Kumjian-Pask algebras.
-Kumjian-Pask algebras were introduced by Aranda Pino, Clark, an Huef, and Raeburn in 2013 in \cite{KPAlgebras}.
-They are an algebraic analogue of $k$-graph $C^*$-algebras in the same way that Leavitt path algebras are an algebraic analogue of directed graph $C^*$-algebras.
-As such, many of our results about the $k$-graph $C^*$-algebras in Section \ref{sec: ME} hold for the Kumjian-Pask algebras as well.
-We conclude Section \ref{sec: preliminaries} with a few technical results about Morita equivalence of $C^*$-algebras that will be useful to us in Section \ref{sec: ME}.
+The proof of Corollary~\ref{cor:stb} is purely algebraic, where we mainly work with Kumjian-Pask algebras.
+These algebras were introduced by Aranda Pino, Clark, an Huef, and Raeburn in 2013 in \cite{KPAlgebras} and are an algebraic analogue to $k$-graph $C^*$-algebras in the same way that Leavitt path algebras are an algebraic analogue of directed graph $C^*$-algebras.
+For a $k$-graph $\Lambda$ and its LiMaR-split $\Gamma$, our main algebraic result (Theorem~\ref{thm-KPA-new}) shows that the Kumjian-Pask algebra $\mathrm{KP}_R(\Lambda)$ is $\ZZ^k$-graded $*$-isomorphic to a corner of $\mathrm{KP}_R(\Gamma)$, and the $\ZZ^k$-graded $*$-isomorphism sends the diagonal to a corner of the diagonal.
+We then prove our main $C^*$-algebraic result by exploiting the fact that the Kumjian-Pask algebra over $\CC$ of a $k$-graph is a dense subalgebra of the $k$-graph $C^*$-algebra.